mmgen/mmgen-wallet/doc/wiki/Getting-Started-with-MMGen-Wallet.md

 #### <a id="a_bb">Before you begin</a>

-Before you begin, note that the filenames, seed IDs and Bitcoin addresses used in this primer are intentionally invalid and are for purposes of illustration only.
+Before you begin, please note that the filenames, seed IDs and Bitcoin addresses used in this primer are intentionally invalid and are for purposes of illustration only.
 As you perform the exercises, you will substitute real ones in their place.

 The up arrow (for repeating commands) and tab key (or Ctrl-I) (for completing commands and filenames) will speed up your work at the command line greatly.

-The examples in this tutorial are geared towards Bitcoin, but with some modification they may be used with altcoins and forkcoins for which MMGen Wallet supports transaction operations (BCH, LTC, ETH, ETC and XMR as of this writing).
+The examples in this tutorial are geared towards Bitcoin, but with some modification they may be used with altcoins and forkcoins for which MMGen Wallet supports transaction operations (BCH, LTC, ETH, ETC, RUNE and XMR as of this writing).
 See [Altcoin-and-Forkcoin-Support][09] for more details.

 #### <a id="a_iv">Invocation</a>

-MMGen Wallet is not a single program but a suite of lightweight scripts run from the command line.
+MMGen Wallet is not a single program but a suite of scripts run from the command line.
 Commands all begin, not surprisingly, with `mmgen`, and thus you may view all available commands by typing `mmgen` followed by the TAB key.
-Every command has a help screen displaying detailed usage and options information.
-To view it, type the command name followed by `--help`.
+Every command has a help screen displaying detailed usage and options information, available by entering the command name followed by `--help`.
 Note that most command options have long and short versions.
 For example, the `--help` option may be abbreviated to `-h`.
 Exceptions are the options listed by `--longhelp`, which have no short versions.

-MMGen Wallet’s commands are generally interactive, providing you with information and prompting you for input.
+MMGen Wallet’s scripts are generally interactive, providing you with information and prompting you for input.
 The `--verbose` or `-v` option requests commands to be more wordy, while the `--quiet` or `-q` option suppresses all but the most essential information.
 These options are available for all MMGen Wallet